 With the advent of various graphic design tools, producing tons of infographics each month has become a cakewalk for many businesses.

-According to an infographic published in Social Media Today, 40 percent of marketers shared that infographics helped them achieve their marketing goals.
+According to an infographic published in Social Media Today, 40 percent of marketers5 shared that infographics helped them achieve their marketing goals.

 Besides improving brand awareness, infographics generate more backlinks for businesses.

-Infographics generate 178 percent more backlinks than other forms of content.
+Infographics generate 178 percent more backlinks6 than other forms of content.
 Hence, most businesses are drilling down on infographics as their main pieces of content.
 Infographics are linkable and shareable assets.

-In fact, infographics are among the best types of content when it comes to attracting backlinks.
-65 percent of people are visual learners and prefer simple and easy to follow as offered through infographics.
+In fact, infographics are among the best types of content7 when it comes to attracting backlinks.
+65 percent8 of people are visual learners and prefer simple and easy to follow as offered through infographics.

 So, if you publish high-quality infographics on a trending or an evergreen topic, many websites will add links to it.
 This will be of great help for your websites’ SEO.
 Infographics also tend to get shared a lot on social media channels.